Boblo Island Amusement Park: Final years

 Though it was not looking for a buyer, the Michigan AAA sold Boblo Island in 1988 to the International Broadcasting Corporation, a Minneapolis-based concern that owned the Harlem Globetrotters and Ice Capades.

 IBC declared bankruptcy in 1991.
 The boats were sold off as a result of a decision to shutter operations at the Detroit dock.
 In February 1992, the park was put up for sale for US$9 million, half of its 1988 purchase price, though it committed to opening it for that summer.
-Though one expert felt that Boblo was too big to fail outright and could be turned around, By June, however, no firm offers had been made for the park.
+Though one expert felt that Boblo was too big to fail outright and could be turned around, by that June, no firm offers had been made for the park.
 The loss of the Detroit ferry service dented attendance severely in the 1992 season, which along with poor weather caused the park to miss its attendance goal.

 With no buyers materializing, Norton Auctioneers of Coldwater, Michigan, was retained to sell the property at auction on February 10, 1993.
-Roger Fachini, a 40-year-old engineer for General Dynamics and owner of a waterpark in Utica, Michigan, placed the winning $3.8 million bid and proposed redevelopment after two years, but Boblo's creditors turned it down; after the deposit cheque bounced, they took $600,000 less in the bid from Enchanted Parks of Seattle, owners of the Wild Waves Theme Park near that city.
+A Michigan-based group of investors made the winning bid of $3.8 million.
+The group had plans to close the park in 1994 and redevelop the land into a golf course, hotel, expanded marina, residential housing and condominiums.
+Two days later the bid was rejected by Boblo's creditors due to their $250,000 deposit check bouncing.
+Following the rejection, Michael Moodenbaugh, a contractor, commercial developer and part-owner of a Seattle amusement and water park was declared the winner with the second highest bid of $3.7 million.

 The 1993 season proved bumpy and was marred by miscues including disputes with island residents and the Canadian Coast Guard, compounded by the leader of Enchanted Parks, Michael Moodenbaugh, being seriously injured and breaking his spine in a car accident in Toledo, Ohio, in September.
 Moodenbaugh had hired Liberal MPP Remo Mancini to help market the park.
 Larry Benaroya, his associate, and his Northern Capital took control of the property; Mancini was fired, and the ownership group put it back on the market in January 1994.
 Moodenbaugh later sued Benaroya and others for attempting to sell the park while he lay in a "virtual coma".

 In March 1994, the rides were dismantled and sold off piecemeal to the Pacific National Exhibition and a series of U.S. theme parks, a moment that confirmed the "worst fears" of Malden Township officials; the amusement park paid 25 percent of its taxes.
+The Sky Streak roller coaster was relocated to the theme park Selva Mágica in Mexico and renamed Titán.